 For more information, see Collect diagnostic data during tests.

 Bugs filed as children – Web runner/test & feedback extension

 When running tests in Web runner, launched either from a card on the board or from a requirement-based suite in Test hub, any new bugs filed will now be automatically created as a child to that user story.
-Similarly, if you are exploring a user story from the exploratory testing extension, any new bugs you file will also be created as a child to that user story.
+Similarly, if you are exploring a user story from the exploratory testing extension, any new bugs you file are also created as a child to that user story.
 This new behavior allows for simpler traceability across stories and bugs.
-This is applicable only if the “Working with bugs” settings in the Common Settings Configuration page is set to “Bugs do not appear on backlogs or board” or "Bugs appear on the backlogs and boards with tasks".
-For all other settings for “Working with bugs” option and in certain other scenarios, such as adding to an existing bug that already has a parent defined, a Related link will be created instead.
+This is applicable only if the "Working with bugs" settings in the Common Settings Configuration page is set to "Bugs do not appear on backlogs or board" or "Bugs appear on the backlogs and boards with tasks".
+For all other settings for "Working with bugs" option and in certain other scenarios, such as adding to an existing bug that already has a parent defined, a Related link is created instead.